MatAtBread/nodent/README.md

 Changelog
 ==========
+24-Nov-15: v2.2.9

+- Report the original filename being parsed in handling SyntaxError from acorn.
+- Only warn about for...in/of loops if they contain an `await`

 23-Nov-15: v2.2.8

 - Fix case where `await` inside a non-async arrow function attempted to evaluate the await outside of the function body.
 Create the test case es6-object-arrow to catch this case.